A lot or a little?

 What parents need to know

-Parents need to know that some of the free TV shows and movies streaming on this site may not be appropriate for kids.
+Parents need to know that some of the free TV shows and movies streaming on Hulu may not be appropriate for kids.
 Although a lot of the content on the classic sitcoms, network dramas, and cable reality shows are fine for tweens, there are some programs, such as Prison Break, The Girls Next Door, and Saturday Night Live, that have violence, sex, and other inappropriate content that even some teens shouldn't be seeing.
 And, making the selection process difficult for parents, the site doesn't include a rating system or even the most basic MPAA and TV ratings.
 It also lacks a listing system of what type of bad stuff may be included in a show.
 User information, such as other websites visited and social media info is collected and shared with third party companies.
 Hulu recently added an opt-out feature for personal info, but users are automatically opted-in, and must go through multiple steps to remove all personal info from collection.
+Commercials are shown before and after all programs, unless users upgrade to a commercial-free subscription service.
+Sometimes, the commercials promote shows that are inappropriate for kids by showing iffy content.

 What's it about?